-Anderson Carey Williams & Neidzwski, PLLC was retained by the wife of a crewmember aboard a vessel which disappeared while en route from Seattle, Washington to Dutch Harbor, Alaska.
+Anderson Carey Williams & Neidzwski, LLP was retained by the wife of a crewmember aboard a vessel which disappeared while en route from Seattle, Washington to Dutch Harbor, Alaska.
 The firm sought to discover the likely cause of the shipwreck.
-Dave Anderson had served as counsel in previous shipwreck cases and had lectured lawyers on the subject of Coast Guard Marine Casualty investigations.
+Dave Anderson had served as counsel in previous shipwreck cases and had lectured lawyers about Coast Guard Marine Casualty investigations.
 He contacted Coast Guard investigators and secured materials from their files.
-Anderson Carey Williams & Neidzwski, PLLC retained the preeminent expert on vessel stability and a marine surveyor with expertise regarding crabbers with circulating seawater tanks.
+Anderson Carey Williams & Neidzwski, LLP retained the preeminent expert on vessel stability and a marine surveyor with expertise regarding crabbers with circulating seawater tanks.

-The likely scenario was not developed by the Coast Guard, with its vast resources.
-It was established by Anderson Carey Williams & Neidzwski, PLLC through dogged investigation, formal discovery and consultation with experts.
-The results were substantial recoveries for two families who had lost sons due to vessel unseaworthiness.
+The unlikely scenario was not developed by the Coast Guard, it was established by Anderson Carey Williams & Neidzwski, LLP through dogged investigation, formal discovery, and consultation with experts.
+The results were substantial recoveries for two families who had lost sons due to vessel’s unseaworthiness.